magicYang1573/fast-hw-fuzz/README.md

 ## Introduction

-This is the source code of our submission *"Faster Hardware Fuzzing in Standard IC Verification Workflow"* for ITC 2024.
+This is the source code of our submission *"Faster Hardware Fuzzing in Practical IC Verification Workflow"* for ITC 2024.

 ![Overview of faster hardware fuzzing framework](overview.png)